adgoradia/Stir-Data-Analysis-Guide/README.md

 From now on, to connect/disconnect to the server, simply click on the OpenVPN icon and select "connect" or "disconnect".

-# Connecting to MongoDB through Studio3T
+# Step 6: Connecting to MongoDB through Studio3T
 Studio3T provides a user-friendly way to make queries, view data, and sort data.
 When starting Studio3T, click connect and enter the following information.
 Note: you must be connected to the VPN in order to be able to access the database!

 ![info](https://github.com/adgoradia/newGitTest/blob/master/image.png)